Or call 647-479-8808

 In particular, the Government of Canada has advised residents to be especially careful when visiting a region of Asia and Africa.
 Additionally, some parts of the Central and the Southern American regions are also considered to be high-risk areas.

 Being infected with the Cholera bacterial infection can lead to fatal complications and lead to death in just a couple of days.
-Recognition of the symptoms is vital as early treatment is important for the prevention of complications, which can be fatal and lead to the death of the affected person.
+Recognizing the symptoms of cholera is vital as early treatment is important for the prevention of complications, which can be fatal and lead to the death of the affected person.
 Additional education about countries and region where the risk of being infected with this bacterial disease also plays a role in ensuring travellers take appropriate precautionary measures to prevent infection.